Frequently Asked Questions

 What is Cursillo?

 Cursillo (pronounced cur-see-yo) is short for Cursillo de Christendad, which is Spanish for “a small course in Christianity.”
 The Cursillo movement, which originated in Spain, is a powerful instrument of renewal in the Church.
 It begins on Thursday evening and ends on Sunday evening.
-During these three days, those attending listen to talks given by priests and layperson, celebrate Eucharist and share in the fellowship of Jesus Christ and each other.
+During these three days, those attending listen to talks given by priests, deacons, religious sisters and laypersons, participate in Eucharist and Reconciliation and share in the fellowship of Jesus Christ and each other.
 Cursillo deals primarily with a growth in knowledge, in awareness and in love of God, neighbor and world.
 Even though they follow the same format, each Cursillo weekend is unique because the team and participants all have different life experiences.
 Therefore, it is difficult to explain exactly what your weekend experience will be like.
 We can only tell you that it will be a spirit-filled three days in which your relationship with Jesus, His Father, and the Holy Spirit will be enriched.

 What are Ultreya’s?